renovatebot/docker-helm/README.md

 # docker-helm

 This repository is the source for the Docker Hub image `renovate/helm`.
-Commits to `master` branch are automatically built and published.
+Commits to `main` branch are automatically built and published.